3 simple budgeting tips to help you create a budget that works for you.

 If you spend more than you make, then you’re not balancing your finances.
-You are not putting away enough money aside for rainy days and for investments.
+You are not putting away enough money aside for all the things you need extra money for.

-So how do you keep your spending in check and budget your spendings?
-Glad you asked!
+So how do you keep your spending in check?

-It starts with creating a budget and keeping track of your spendings.
+It starts by making a budget and keeping track of your spending.

-With a budget in place and have a way to track it, you’ll know exactly how much is coming in and how much going out.
+With a budget in place and a viable way to track it, you’ll know exactly how much is coming in and how much to spend.